F. D. Rose Building

-F.D.
-Rose Building, also known as Rose Court, is a historic commercial building located at Muncie, Delaware County, Indiana.
+The F. D. Rose Building, also known as Rose Court, is a historic commercial building located at Muncie, Indiana.
 It was built in 1926, and is a two-story, rectangular, Rural Medieval style brick building.
 The building features a steep slate gable roof concealing a flat roof, an arcade / atrium plan, and a stucco and half-timber exterior.

+The building is named for the man who funded its construction, Frederick D. Rose.
+Rose was a prominent banker in Muncie, as well as a veteran of the First World War.
+Rose may have based the building's design off the architecture he witnessed while serving in France.
+Among the first businesses to occupy the building include a drug store, a barber shop, a loan company, a cab company, a physician's office, and Ball Stores (a department store).
+Today, the building houses a variety of offices and restaurants.

 It was added to the National Register of Historic Places in 1984.